Have you tried an escape room? We went to Escape Room Phoenix with two other couples – here’s how it went down as we tried to escape the room!

 Sometimes we’d split into smaller groups to work on a particular problem or try a code on a lock and sometimes we’d all gather around to try and figure out a clue.

-The hour raced by and with four minutes to spare, we unlocked the final door.
+The hour raced by and with four minutes to spare, we unlocked the final door to successfully escape the room.

 The manager told us we were the first group to successfully escape a room that day (of course, the group before us was comprised entirely of 13 and 14 year-olds, so maybe I shouldn’t be too impressed with us), and we posed with some braggy signs.